Control table: Trivial hash function

 A relatively simple implementation consists of a sparse, one-dimensional array of values.
-The index space is fully covered by the array such that lookup involves indexing into the array by the input value, and a value is found even for an index that is not intended to be used; preventing an error that might otherwise occur for an unused index value.
-The lookup is achieved in constant time; without searching.
+The index space is fully covered by the array such that lookup involves indexing into the array by the input value, and a value is found even for an index that is not intended to be used; this prevents an error that might otherwise occur for an unused index value.
+The lookup is achieved in constant time, without searching.
 In most architectures, this can be accomplished in two or three machine instructions.
 The technique is known as a "trivial hash function" or, when used specifically for branch tables, "double dispatch".

 To be feasible, the range of index values should be relatively small.
-In the example below, the control table is indexed by ASCII value so it has 256 entries; an entry for each ASCII value; omitted entries are shown as '...'.
+In the example below, the control table is indexed by ASCII value so it has 256 entries (an entry for each ASCII value); omitted entries are shown as '...'.
 Only the values for the letter A, D, M, and S are important.
 All other values are uninteresting and set to 0.
 A two-byte index would require a minimum of 65,536 entries to handle all input possibilities which might consume more memory than is considered worth the value it provides.